thepoly/docs/Style Guide.md

 Located in Union Room 3606, this is where many student and community artworks are displayed throughout the year.
 It is also used, on occasion, as a meeting room.
 Use *Shelnutt Gallery* on all references.

 #### SHPE
-The *Society of Hispanic Professional Engineers* is one half of the annual **NSBE/SHPE Career Fair**.
+The *Society of Hispanic Professional Engineers* is one half of the annual [NSBE/SHPE Career Fair](#career-fair).
 Use *SHPE* on subsequent references.

 #### shuttles

 #### shuttle tracker

 #### SIS
-The *Rensselaer Student Information System* (also known as the *Self-Service Information System*; both are found on the website) can be accessed by current and former students to view their progress through **Degree Works**, request transcripts, schedule classes, and more. *Student Information System* should be used on first reference in a news piece, *SIS* should be used subsequently. *SIS* can be used on any reference in an opinion or features piece.
+The *Rensselaer Student Information System* (also known as the *Self-Service Information System*; both are found on the website) can be accessed by current and former students to view their progress through [Degree Works](#degree-works), request transcripts, schedule classes, and more. *Student Information System* should be used on first reference in a news piece, *SIS* should be used subsequently. *SIS* can be used on any reference in an opinion or features piece.

 #### SIS man
 Long live the king.